NextronSystems/thor-manual/scanning/using-thor.rst

    Resource Control Scan Termination

 .. warning::
-  Deactivating Resource Control on systems with exhausted resources can put the system's stability at risk.
+  Disabling Resource Control on already constrained systems can put system stability at risk.

 File Size Limit
 ---------------

-The default file size limit for content checks (hash calculation and YARA scanning) is 64 MB.
-The file size limit for the ``--deep`` scan mode is 200 MB.
+The default file size limit for content checks such as hash calculation and YARA scanning is ``64 MB``.
+In ``--deep`` scan mode, the limit is ``200 MB``.

 You can adjust the values in ``./config/thor.yml``.
 This file does not get overwritten by an update or upgrade.

-Some features like the EVTX or Memory Dump scan ignore these limits.
+Some features, such as EVTX or memory dump scanning, ignore these limits.
 See :ref:`scanning/features:Features` for a full list of features and how they interact with the file size limit.

 Help and Debugging
 ------------------

-You can use the following parameters help you to understand THOR and the output better.
+You can use the following parameters to better understand THOR and its output.

 .. list-table::
   :header-rows: 1